Home parties, the latest trend in leisure and entertainment during quarantine according to Vivetix

-During the past weekend, the first virtual parties took place in Spain, a phenomenon that began in Canada and has finally reached our country
+Logo vivetix / Author: Vivetix Last weekend the first virtual parties took place in Spain, a phenomenon that started in Canada and has finally reached our country.

 The leisure and events sector is constantly evolving and the latest innovation took place last weekend.
 Large and small rooms gathered thousands of followers to attend various macro parties from their own homes.